-If you are struggling to get an employee engagement plan off the ground, then help is at hand.
+If you are struggling to get one off the ground, then help is at hand.
 In this post, we’ll take you through everything you need to know to create an employee engagement action plan.

-As well as that, we’re also giving you a free downloadable employee engagement plan template.
+As well as that, we’re also giving you a free downloadable template.
 Fully customizable, all you need to do is adapt the template to fit your organization’s needs.

 Employee engagement can sometimes mean different things to different people.
-So, let’s get started with an employee engagement definition.
+So, let’s get started with a definition.

 Resources to create the culture you’ve always dreamed of

 Employee engagement describes the emotional connection employees have to the organization, including the culture, mission, and goals.
 A strong emotional connection is what drives employees to go the extra mile in their jobs.